cjabradshaw/InvaCostDamMgmRatio/README.md

 National-level assessement of the drivers of invasive-species costs (ratio of damage costs:management expenditure & rate of ratio change) based on socio-economic traits of countries (cost data derived from the <a href="https://github.com/Farewe/invacost"><em>InvaCost</em></a> database)

+Coding error discovered in 2026 and now updated (see <a href="https://github.com/cjabradshaw/InvaCostDamMgmRatio/tree/main/scripts">Scripts</a> folder)

 <br>
 Prof <a href="https://globalecologyflinders.com/people/#DIRECTOR">Corey J. A. Bradshaw</a> <br>
 <a href="http://globalecologyflinders.com" target="_blank">Global Ecology</a> | <em><a href="https://globalecologyflinders.com/partuyarta-ngadluku-wardli-kuu/" target="_blank">Partuyarta Ngadluku Wardli Kuu</a></em>, <a href="http://flinders.edu.au" target="_blank">Flinders University</a>, Adelaide, Australia <br>